-A small black bodied insect with pale, off-white, front and middle legs and brownish on the hind tibia and tarsus.
+A small black bodied insect with pale, off-white tibia and tarsus.
+The hind and middle femora are dark.
 Most often encountered at the larval stage.

 Larvae feed on roses and cause the margins of the leaf to roll downwards (never upwards!).